-- Using a property buyer generally means you willreceive less than market value for your property.
-The price you will receive for your home is generally more than what you would receive at auction, but the price is usually 80 – 85% of the market value.
+- Using a property buyer when selling your house online generally means you will receive less than market value for your property.
+The price you will receive for your home is often more than what you would receive at auction, but the price is usually 80 – 85% of the market value.
 You do get all seller’s fees paid for, however.

 - Some “property buying companies” don’t have sufficient funds to purchase properties and act as a broker to facilitate a sale on behalf of an investor.

 - A sale is only legal once an exchange has taken place.
 Up until the exchange, a property buying company can withdraw from the sale at any time (but so can you as well).

 Another useful method to selling your property online is to go through an auction house.
 Whilst these are seen as a last resort, selling your house at auction can be useful, particularly if your property is not selling on the open market or if a property buying company is not interested in buying your home.